dawinderS/Instapost/README.md

   ```
   #### Determining whether Apollo Client will use HTTP Link or WebSocket Link on Frontend
   - using Apollo GraphQL, if the page requires a QUERY to fetch data or a MUTATION to change data, a HTTP link will be used
-  - if the page requires a SUBSCRIPTION to create steady connection to clients (i.e. realtime messaging between users), a WS (WebSocket) link will be used
+  - if the page requires a SUBSCRIPTION to create steady connection to clients (i.e. real time messaging between users), a WS (WebSocket) link will be used

   ```javascript
   const httpLink = new HttpLink({